martin-bednar/martin-bednar.github.io/MartinBednar.md

 ### 2023

 - Created an interactive web application as part of a digital art exhibition in cooperation with students of the Academy of Fine Arts in Prague.
+- Developed a text-processing middleware to for generating the [vocative case](https://en.wikipedia.org/wiki/Vocative_case) of Czech names.
+The middleware is used to handle milions of emails weekly.

 ### 2022